Food Allergy Awareness Week

 - Weak pulse

-Because a combination of mild or severe symptoms can cause anaphylaxis, we at Western Maryland Health System (WMHS) recommend that anyone with a food allergy carry epinephrine with them at all times.
+Because a combination of mild or severe symptoms can cause anaphylaxis, we at UPMC Western Maryland recommend that anyone with a food allergy carry epinephrine with them at all times.
 This typically comes in the form of an Epi pen that allows the allergy sufferer or someone else to administer an immediate injection.
 Immediate action is critical with anaphylaxis since even a minor delay could increase the severity of symptoms or threaten life.

 Schedule Food Allergy Testing